Accounting for Motels & Short Term Accommodation

 Unfortunately, there’s no shortcut to answering this question.
 You’ll need to consider a wide range of factors, including:

 Ultimately, the choice is yours.
 But regardless of the model you choose, investing in a motel is generally a safe and profitable option as long as you invest in the right location and carry out proper due diligence before you buy.
-You’ll also want to partner with an accountant who has expertise in accounting for motels & short term accommodation.
+You’ll also want to partner with an accountant who has expertise in accounting for motels & short-term accommodations.

 Like any other start-up business, you need to take care of the following things after you decide to take the plunge:

-At Lotus Smart, our team of accountants are specialists in the motel business.
+At Lotus Smart, our team of accountants is a specialist in the motel business.
 Whether you’re buying a motel in a chain or purchasing an independent motel, our accountants can guide you each and every step of the way.
-We can assist with ATO compliance, bookkeeping and strategic business advisory services for running a motel business, as well as providing general accounting for motels & short term accommodation.
+We can assist with ATO compliance, bookkeeping, and strategic business advisory services for running a motel business, as well as providing general accounting for motels & short-term accommodations.
 From an accounting perspective, you ideally want an expert who understands your industry because there are a number of steps you need to be careful with when buying a motel.
-For instance, choosing the right business structure is vital when it comes to capital gain, ongoing tax obligation and personal asset protection.
+For instance, choosing the right business structure is vital when it comes to capital gain, ongoing tax obligation, and personal asset protection.

 Lotus Smart’s accountants can provide a range of motel business accounting services to motel owners, including: